 Kindness is a treasure far more valuable than any stock market rally driven by high speed computers and a ruthless devotion to the bottom line because being kind is good for the soul; it nurtures our spiritual development and brings us closer to our true Self; to the Good; to God.
 While wanting a comfortable, safe and happy life is a universal desire, how can we have those things in their truest form if we cannot be kind?
 If by acquiring our desired comforts, we do it at the expense of others or the environment, the world suffers and we cannot separate ourselves from the world we live in, no matter how much money we have tucked away.
 The looming consequences of climate change is just one example.

 In the quotation at the top of the page, Amantine Lucile Aurore Dupin, (the 19th century French novelist who used the pen name George Sand) suggests that we protect the treasure of kindness within us.
-In my view, she is suggesting that without kindness, the soul cannot grow in wisdom.
-Being kind is the way to freedom from the smallness of “me,” and the divisions it causes in my life and in the world.
-If I can be kind just once a day, it's like drinking an elixir of vitamins and sharing it with others.
-Both the giver and the receiver of an act of kindness are nourished in the gentle and enriching embrace of compassion.
+Perhaps she is suggesting that being kind is the way to internal freedom from the smallness of “me,” and the divisions it causes in my life and in the world.

 Wishing you every Blessing,